 During the past few decades, bees have been hard hit by habitat loss and by disease, such as those caused by such parasites as varroa mites.
 It takes about eight months for varroa mites to kill a beehive; pesticides can kill a hive within weeks, Long said.

-clear difference in the bee's flower prefernce.
+Photo by Ryan Morrill Pollen collected from the hives shows a clear difference in the bee's flower prefernce. |

 “The mites are a problem, but not the problem,” he emphasized.
 Bees’ “immune systems are being compromised; the virus isn’t getting stronger.”